Multistage sampling

 Equal cluster sizes

-If $M_i = M$ for all clusters then both estimators reduce to mean of cluster means.
+If for all clusters then both estimators reduce to mean of cluster means.

 Estimating proportions